cooljeanius/Son_Of_The_Black_Eye_Easy_Edition/README.txt

   macros here a lot.
 This is about where I started to realize that making Thelarion's side persistent didn't actually work.
-I might go back and try the `persistent=yes` method later (instead of the `save_id=` method currently in use), but I'm too lazy to do yet ANOTHER playthru just to test...
+I might go back and try the `persistent=yes` method later (instead of the `save_id=` method currently in use), but knyghtmare says that that method results in multiple Lanbec'hs...
 15 Civil War: mostly just some basic turns/gold tweaks.
 I have also tried to add back the commented-out assassination code; to try to make it actually work I felt that I'd need a way to give the player a way to sneak around